likvidera/Documentation/CTF/mirc2077/README.md

 +	return 0;
 +}
 ```
-A built-in named `sect`is added to the TypedArray object.
+A built-in named `sect` was added to the TypedArray object.
 Calling this function will set the TypedArray and it's backing-buffer size to 31337.
 However, it will not reallocate the backing-buffer.

 Therefore, if you allocate a TypedArray of a size less than 31337 and you use the `sect` built-in you'll be able to read and write out-of-bounds in the heap-memory.